 “Tulou Guan” was the initial name of Bei Shan temple in ancient time, and was called “Yongxing Temple” in Ming Dynasty.
 “Guan” is Chinese Pinyin, it means Temple, but in using of Taoism only; Then after it was renamed in modern time.

-In the very beginning, it was a Buddhism monastery, then converted to be one Taoism temple, It is about 2 kilometers from Xining city center;
+In the very beginning, it was built as “Huangzhong Temple first which was a Buddhism monastery, then converted to be one Taoism temple.

 Address & Contact